 The in-app purchase market has the potential to generate billions of dollars in revenue with every passing year.
 A report by Statista estimates that in 2021, mobile apps can create more than 693 billion U.S. dollars in revenue using app monetization strategies like in-app purchases, in-app advertising, and paid downloads.

 However, not every mobile app developer is fortunate enough to get these dollars transferred straight to their bank accounts.
 There are over 4 million mobile apps (and counting) that are available in Google and Apple app stores which imply competition in the market for making even a small piece of this revenue is sky-high.

-In such a situation, one thing that can help businesses turn their money-making dream into reality is a robust app monetization model that delivers an immense user experience and millions of app downloads.
+In such a situation, one thing that can help businesses turn their money-making dream into reality is a robust app monetization model that delivers an UX experience and millions of app downloads.
 Let’s see what options are available to explore for creating such an app revenue model:

 Mobile App Monetization Strategies: How to Monetize an App?

 A suitable mobile app monetization model will match the organization’s goals with the expectations of its target audience.
 Organizations should choose an app’s revenue streams before developing an app to build it into the user experience seamlessly.

 These app-monetization strategies can help businesses earn money from an app without explicitly charging their users:

 The app needs an extensive user base and sufficient user behavioral data to place highly targeted ads.
 One of the best examples of apps using the In-App Advertising model is Instagram – it brought in an $18.6 billion in annual ad sales in 2021.

 Just like advertising, this is also an in-trend mobile app monetization model.
 Here, the app (and some of its content) is free to use, but users need to buy a subscription on a monthly or yearly basis to access premium content or advanced features.
 Though this model is not considered as a money-magnet, it can drive billions in the long run.